omedale/document-manager-API/README.md

 All endpints except login and signup are protected.
 Users requre ```token``` to access all protected endpoints. ```Token``` is sent to client after successful signup and login.
 Token must be set as authorization in the ```http request header``` to access the protected routes

 # Limitations
-The application uses shared database package, this may lead to slow in response at some point.
-It also has query limit per day, once exceeded client won't get any response till the next day.
+The application uses shared database (Elephantsql), this may lead to slow in response at some point.

 # License